theopn/theopn.github.io/content/about.md

 ## k. what else do you like?

-- taking photos, portraits in particular.
-I own Canon EOS M50 with EF-M 22m f/2 pancake lens
-- collecting and modifying mechanical watches (mainly Seiko or microbrands watches with Seiko NH movements)
+1. collecting and modifying mechanical watches (mainly Seiko or microbrands watches with Seiko NH movements)
+2. photography, portraits in particular.
+    My main camera is Canon EOS M50 + various modern lenses (EF-M 22mm f/2, EF 50mm f/1.8).
+    I often shoot with vintage lenses, like Pentax Takumar SMC 50mm f/1.4 coated in thorium that is slowly giving me a cancer.
+    I also started doing film photography with my Nikon FE and Nikkor 50mm f/1.4 AI.
+3. weightlifting & calisthenics.
+I have gone through multiple routines and settled on the 4-day upper-lower split.
-- writing a journal/diary (I call it "Daily Writing", written using Vimwiki).
+4. writing a journal/diary (I call it "Daily Writing", written using Vimwiki).
 I have been writing one since August 2021.
-As of 2026-01-04, I have only skipped 7 days (all during my military service)
+As of 2026-01-04, I have only skipped 7 days (all during my military service).
-- weightlifting.
-I have gone through multiple routines and settled on the 4-day upper-lower split
+5. collecting fountain pens & mechanical pencils
+6. sudoku
-- my weird music taste.
+7. my weird music taste.
 The Strokes, Lorde, Daft Punk, Phoebe Bridgers, LDR, ...
-- salmon
+8. salmon
-- cleaning and organization
+9. cleaning and organization
-- being colorblind
+10. being colorblind
-- my girlfriend Naomi (who made the favicon of this website) since 2018
+11. my ~girlfriend~ fiancee Naomi (who made the favicon of this website) whom I have been with since 2018